Financial management is one of the most important considerations married couples have to plan for.

-Financial stress can put a significant strain on a marriage.
-Money is such a hot button issue that a 2004 study issued by Redbook magazine found that 70% of married couples talk about money every week.
+Financial stress can put a significant strain on a marriage and is one of the greatest causes of divorce.
+Money is such a hot button issue a 2004 study issued by Redbook magazine found 70% of married couples talk about money every week.

 Money management is no different than the myriad of other considerations you have had to make in order to protect the marriage.
 Once you come to an agreement that works best for you and your spouse, you need not argue about it or endure lengthy discussions of it any more.

 Should You Merge Finances With Your Spouse?